Skip to footer content

 1. Open Visual Studio and create a new C# Console Application.

-3. From Additional Information, choose the .NET Framework and click "Create."
+3. From Additional Information, choose your .NET Framework and click "Create."

 Step 2: Install Necessary Libraries via NuGet Package Manager

-1. Open the NuGet Package Manager Console or NuGet Package Manager for Solutions using the Tools menu or Solution Explorer in the Visual Studio project.
+1. Open the NuGet Package Manager Console from the Tools menu.

-2. In the browse tab of NuGet, search for the libraries and click install.
+2. In the browse tab, search for each library and click install.

 Install-Package IronPrint